PolinaVaganova/Python-BI-2023-2024/README.md

 # biopyseq-utils
 This repository contains an open-source library for processing protein, nucleic sequences and filter fastaq files.
 Our tool can process multiple proteins and peptides sequences, calculate physical features, find specific sites.
 For nucleic acids it can transcribe, find complement sequences, reverse, and many other things.
-Also ir supports FASTAQ-format and can be used to filter DNA sequences based on their length, GC-content and sequence quality.
+Also it supports FASTAQ-format and can be used to filter DNA sequences based on their length, GC-content and sequence quality.

 ## Installation